aliou/epoch/Readme.md

 Usage: epoch [options] [date]

 Options:
-    -u, --unix   Prints the current time or the argument to unix time (seconds since 1/1/70) -h, --human  Prints the current time in human form
+    -u, --unix   Prints the current time or the argument to unix time -h, --human  Prints the current time or the argument in human form
 ```